Tropical storm threat shuts some U.S. Gulf oil output

 BHP's Shenzi and Neptune platforms can produce up to 170,000 bpd of oil and 100 million cubic feet per day of gas.

-The producers that maintained output included BP Plc, (BP.L) Chevron Corp, (CVX.N) Apache Corp (APA.N) and ConocoPhillips (COP.N).
+The producers that maintained output included Chevron Corp, Apache Corp and ConocoPhillips.

-BP, the largest oil producer in the Gulf, operates seven platforms, including the world's largest, Thunder Horse, which is designed to produce up to 250,000 barrels per day of oil and 200 million cubic feet per day of natural gas.

-Anadarko is the largest gas producer in the basin, according to BSSE's sister agency, the U.S. Bureau of Ocean Energy Management.
+BP is the largest oil producer in the basin, while Anadarko is its largest gas producer, according to BSSE's sister agency, the U.S. Bureau of Ocean Energy Management.

 Energy markets traditionally keep a close eye on storms passing through the region for output disruptions and possible supply squeezes.

-The risk to markets because of Gulf storms has diminished slightly in recent years as the increased development of shale deposits fuelled a boom in onshore oil and gas production.
+The risk to markets because of Gulf storms has diminished slightly in recent years as the increased development of shale deposits fueled a boom in onshore oil and gas production.